SadeghHayeri/pgkit/README.md

   --username <host-username> \
   --password <host-password> \
   --replica-port <replica-port> \
-  --use-separate-wal-receive-service
+  --use-separate-receivewal-service
 ```

-The `replica-port` and `use-separate-wal-receive-service` flags are optional.<br>
+The `replica-port` and `use-separate-receivewal-service` flags are optional.<br>
 The `replica-port` specifies the port on which the replica listens.<br>
-The `use-separate-wal-receive-service` flag specifies if pgkit should use a separate service to receive the WAL files
+The `use-separate-receivewal-service` flag specifies if pgkit should use a separate service to receive the WAL files
 from the host or to let the postgres cluster handle receiving the WAL files itself.

 > **Important:** It's best to use a separate receivewal service (set the flag) if setting up a delayed replica (PITR).
 If setting